bryanmylee/godot-multiplayer/project/ios/plugins/gamecenter/README.md

 ## Setup

-In addition to setting up Godot for Game Center, Game Cemter has to be [configured in App Store Connect](https://developer.apple.com/documentation/gamekit/enabling_and_configuring_game_center/).
+In addition to setting up Game Center in Godot, Game Center has to be [configured in App Store Connect](https://developer.apple.com/documentation/gamekit/enabling_and_configuring_game_center/).

+To do so, create the app on the [Apps](https://appstoreconnect.apple.com/apps) page and enable the Game Center capability.

 ## Methods